Who Is Garrison Keillor?

 'A Prairie Home Companion'

-In 1969, Keillor began hosting a morning radio program on Minnesota Public Radio, which was called A Prairie Home Companion.
+In 1969, Keillor began hosting a morning radio program on MPR, called A Prairie Home Companion.
 Five years later, he transformed the show into a live broadcast, borrowing the name from his earlier program.
-And it is still going strong today after a brief hiatus from 1987 to 1989.
-A popular part of A Prairie Home Companion has been Keillor's weekly monologue set in the quiet, fictional Minnesota town of Lake Wobegon, "where all the women are strong, all the men are good looking, and all the children are above average."
-The show also features musical guests, imaginary commercials and skits.
+A popular part of A Prairie Home Companion was Keillor's weekly monologue set in the quiet, fictional Minnesota town of Lake Wobegon, "where all the women are strong, all the men are good looking, and all the children are above average."
+The show also featured musical guests, imaginary commercials and skits.

 With its offbeat mix of humor, heart and song, A Prairie Home Companion developed a substantial following with more than 3 million people a week tuning in to hear the show.
 Keillor also turned the show into a major motion picture directed by the late, legendary Robert Altman.
 In addition to writing the screenplay, he also appeared in the film alongside the likes of Meryl Streep, Lindsay Lohan and Kevin Kline.